Think of One

-Think of One is an album by jazz trumpeter Wynton Marsalis that was released in 1983.
+Think of One is an album by jazz trumpeter Wynton Marsalis, released in 1983.
 It won the Grammy Award for Best Jazz Instrumental Performance, Soloist.

 The album peaked at number 102 on the Billboard 200 and number one on the Billboard Top Jazz Albums chart.
 It was ranked at number 8 among "Albums of the Year" for 1983 by NME.
 The album takes its name from the Thelonious Monk composition "Think of One", which is performed on the album.